ozw1z5rd/oqtadrive/doc/repo.md

 1. Choose or create a root folder for the repo.
 Anywhere is fine as long as the user under which you run the daemon has access to this location.

+    - I **strongly advise against using a *FAT* file system** for the location of the repo!
+It may negatively impact the functioning of the search index (see below).

 2. Copy your files into the folder.
 Any supported input format is fine.
 You can freely organize your files in sub-folders.

+    - To transfer files from a remote machine, have a look at `scp` and/or `rsync`.

 3. When starting the daemon with `oqtactl serve`, point it to the repo folder with the `--repo` or `-r` option, to make it aware of the repo.
 If you're running the daemon as a `systemd` service, you need to edit the unit file accordingly, and restart the service.